CrazyCloudCraft/wikitest/Hook-into-PlaceholderAPI.md

     public void onJoin(PlayerJoinEvent event) {
         String joinText = "%player_name% &ajoined the server!
 He/she is rank &f%vault_rank%";

+        /*
-        // We parse the placeholders using "setPlaceholders" joinText = PlaceholderAPI.setPlaceholders(event.getPlayer(), joinText);
+         * We parse the placeholders using "setPlaceholders"
+         * This would turn %vault_rank% into the name of the Group, that the
+         * joining player has.
+         */
+        joinText = PlaceholderAPI.setPlaceholders(event.getPlayer(), joinText);

         event.setJoinMessage(withPlaceholdersSet);